EdxOrx/Typescript/TypesAndInterfaces/README.md

 If you are woking with classes use interfaces

 If you want to describe functions ir no-objects related stuff use types

+### Biggest difference:

+You can declare the same interface multiple times, and TypeScript automatically combines them.
+This is called declaration merging.